Adding a disk

 - Logon-time disks are available when a user logs on.
 To create a logon-time disk, choose Disk – Add in the main menu.

 In most common usage scenario, you will be creating a volatile RAM disk that erases all its contents on shut down.
 For that, in Disk Information section you will need to specify the disk Size in megabytes and leave the image file field empty.
 If you are creating a persistent RAM disk that can keep its contents between sessions, you will need to create an image file first, and then specify the Image File Name, leaving the disk size field empty.

 The options grouped under Mount Options allow you to configure what will happen upon mounting and dismounting the disk, as well as a Drive Letter you wish the disk to be assigned to.

 Tick Mount as Removable if you do not want Windows to create the Recycled or System Volume Information folders on the disk.
 These folders are used by the Recycle Bin and System Restore features.

 Tick Hard Disk Emulation if you want to emulate a complete hard disk drive with partitions indistinguishable from a real device.
 Some specialised applications or disk utilities may not work with a standalone volume, producing I/O errors or simply unable to access it.
 If you encounter these issues, turn this setting on.
 The downside is that, with an extra layer of emulation, it is slower than a standalone volume.
 Also, if you are using an image file and choose this option, make sure the image file you create is the Hard Disk type.

-Tick Wipe Memory on Dismount to securely wipe memory used for the disk out on dismounting the disk.
+Tick Wipe Memory on Dismount to securely wipe out the memory used for the disk on dismounting the disk.
 Available for logon-time disks only.